 - Good finger and hand dexterity

-- Students in the program may be required to complete a Criminal Record Check (CRC) prior to their practicum placement.
+- Students in the program may be required to complete a Criminal Record Check (CRC) prior to their work experience placement.
 The CRC must be completed according to VCC's Criminal Record Check instructions.
-Students whose CRC results indicate they pose a risk to vulnerable populations will not be able to complete the requirements of the program (e.g. practicums) or graduate.
+Students whose CRC results indicate they pose a risk to vulnerable populations will not be able to complete the requirements of the program (e.g. work experiences) or graduate.
 Consult with the department at the start of your program to determine whether or not a Criminal Record Check will be required.

 - This program is available to Canadian citizens and permanent residents.
 See program options for international students at VCC International.

 - Applicants who self-identify as Indigenous are strongly encouraged to connect with VCC’s Indigenous Education and Community Engagement team to learn more about VCC’s Indigenous Enrolment policy, application preparation/completion, program advising, and a range of other individualized services.

 - Applicants must be 16 years of age or older or a graduate of a secondary school.
 (Some exceptions may apply.)